 - Finally Left Plain Text (LPT) is combined with Right Plain Text (RPT).
 After that, on the newly combined block generated, a final permutation is performed.

 - The output of this process will produce a 64-bit ciphertext.

 The method of decryption uses the same algorithm, but it is done in reverse order of the same key as the DES algorithm is the symmetric key algorithm.

-What are the disadvantages of DES?
+What are the disadvantages of the DES Algorithm?

 - The total number of 16 rounds in DES makes the algorithm complex.